capactio/capact/cmd/cli/docs/capact_alpha_archive-images_helm.md

 # Archive images from the stable Capact Helm repository from version 0.5.0
 capact alpha archive-images helm --version 0.5.0 --output ./capact-images-0.5.0.tar

-# Archive images from  Helm Chart released from the the '0fbf562' commit on the main branch
+# Archive images from the Helm Chart released from the '0fbf562' commit on the main branch
-capact alpha archive-images helm --version 0.4.0-0fbf562 --helm-repo-url @latest --output-stdout > ./capact-images-0.4.0-0fbf562.tar
+capact alpha archive-images helm --version 0.4.0-0fbf562 --helm-repo @latest --output-stdout > ./capact-images-0.4.0-0fbf562.tar

-# You can use gzip to save the image file and make the backup smaller.
+# You can use gzip to compress the output and make the backup smaller.
 capact alpha archive-images helm --version 0.5.0 --output ./capact-images-0.5.0.tar.gz --compress gzip

 # You can pipe output to use custom gzip